Brown’s Impact on Health and Medicine in Rhode Island

 Nicole Alexander-Scott

-Nicole Alexander-Scott, MPH, came to Brown for a fellowship in infectious diseases, earned a master’s in Brown’s School of Public Health and is now director of the RI Department of Health.
+Nicole Alexander-Scott, MPH, came to Brown for a fellowship in infectious diseases, earned a master’s in Brown’s School of Public Health and was director of the RI Department of Health.
 Thanks to her handling of the pandemic, RI has one of the highest adult COVID vaccination rates in the country.

 Tom Ollila, MD